 11. Eemax HA018240 240V 18 kW

-This Eemax HA018240 240V 18 kW combines elements of smart hot water heaters with traditional heaters, and you may notice that it looks pretty similar to the EcoSmart line of water heaters.
+This Eemax HA018240 240V 18 kW combines elements of smart hot heating units with traditional heaters, and you may notice that it looks pretty similar to the EcoSmart line of heating units.

 Though it looks like a simple metal box, it features a compact design that you can install anywhere and lots of features tucked inside like a copper heat exchanger with a brass piece on top that monitors and regulates the water passing through.

-As it requires a standard 240V circuit breaker to run, this water heater is suitable for use in most residential buildings.
+As it requires a standard 240V circuit breaker to run, the HA018240 is suitable for use in most residential buildings.